-In order to meet the imaging needs of our patients across the Mississippi Gulf Coast, we operate three outpatient Imaging Centers, two hospital-based radiology clinics, and offer some imaging services at three of our outpatient complete care clinics.
+In order to meet the imaging needs of our patients across the Mississippi Gulf Coast, we operate three outpatient Imaging Centers, three hospital-based radiology clinics, and offer some imaging services at some of our outpatient Medical Clinics.

 The Imaging Centers have been designed to be non-clinical, relaxing and beautifully appointed.
 A friendly, knowledgeable staff will also make your visit as pleasant as possible.
 Our patient liaison will work one-on-one with you to answer your questions and guide you through the process.
 In addition, a registered nurse and physician are available to consult with you and provide information regarding your visit.

 To make an appointment at any of our Imaging Centers, call (228) 809-2355 today.

 For MRI or CT/PET services, pre-authorization is required based on your insurance.
 PET/CT services are offered Tuesdays at Pascagoula Hospital and Fridays at Ocean Springs Hospital.

 In preparation for your exam, please notify the staff of any of the following conditions prior to your exam: pacemaker, pregnancy, claustrophobia, history of kidney problems, skin tattoos, neurostimulators (TENS-unit), implanted drug infusion device (i.e., insulin pump), exposure of metal fragments to your eye, artificial heart valves, aneurysm clips, cochlear implants, metallic implants and prosthesis, vascular stent or stent graft, history as a metal worker, shrapnel or bullet wounds, dorsal column stimulators, allergy to iodine or gadolinium, history of diabetes, and other conditions you believe to be relevant.